IS2AI/construction-sites-detection/README.md

 # CSDS: Construction Site Detection and Segmentation

-The **Construction Site Detection and Segmentation(CSDS)** is a  tool consisting of 16 CSDS models and of large-scale dataset of construction site (5 stages and footings) satellite imagery with detailed polygon annotations.
+The **Construction Site Detection and Segmentation(CSDS)** is a  tool consisting of 16 CSDS models and of large-scale dataset of construction site satellite imagery with detailed polygon annotations(5 stages and footings).
 It contains both the **raw source data** (images and XML annotations) and **preprocessed training-ready splits** in YOLO format.

 ## Pretrained Models